Code2MCP: Transforming Code Repositories into MCP Services: Related Work

 \textbf{Scaling Tool Availability via Structured Platforms.} To overcome the limitation of fixed toolsets, subsequent research turns to large, curated platforms.
 These approaches significantly expand the number of available tools.
 For instance, Gorilla~\citep{patilGorillaLargeLanguage2023} fine-tunes models on a massive corpus of API calls from hubs like TorchHub and TensorFlow Hub.
 Similarly, HuggingGPT~\citep{shen2023hugginggpt} positions an LLM as a controller to delegate tasks to specialized models within the Hugging Face ecosystem.
 While powerful, their success hinges on environments where tools are well-documented and standardized.

 \textbf{Exploring Unstructured Open-Source Repositories and Challenges.} A more ambitious paradigm shift involves treating the entirety of open-source code repositories as a virtually infinite tool source.
 Frameworks like OpenAgents~\citep{OpenAgents} and RepoMaster~\citep{wang2025repomaster} empower agents to directly parse, reason about, and execute code within GitHub repositories.
 These works confront the complexity of real-world code but expose the core bottleneck: the vast majority of these repositories are not designed for programmatic use by LLM agents.
-They lack standardized interfaces~\citep{zhang2024large, jin2024llms, ray2025survey}, forcing the agent into an ad-hoc, brittle, and unreliable process of reverse-engineering the code, setting up its environment, and managing dependencies for every single task~\citep{zeng2024agents, olausson2023demystifying}.
-This chaotic integration process illustrates a critical failure on the tool supply side.
+They lack standardized interfaces~\citep{zhang2024large, jin2024llms, ray2025survey}, forcing the agent into an ad-hoc, brittle, and unreliable process of reverse-engineering the code, setting up its environment, and managing dependencies for every single task.
+While these systems partially touch the supply side by enabling agents to operate over open-source repositories, they do not aim to produce standardized, reusable MCP services that can be shared across agents and tasks.

 \textbf{The Emergence of Standardization and Unaddressed Gap.} Recognizing this chaos, the community has moved towards standardization, exemplified by the MCP.
-For example, RAG-MCP~\citep{gan2025rag} explores how an agent can effectively retrieve and select the most appropriate MCP service from a pool of 4400+ available options.
+For example, RAG-MCP~\citep{gan2025rag} explores how an agent can effectively retrieve and select the most appropriate MCP service from a pool of available options.
 This approach is promising, but it presumes the existence of a rich ecosystem of MCP-compliant services~\citep{hasan2025model}.
-This highlights a crucial, unaddressed gap: \emph{how is this ecosystem of MCP services populated in the first place?}
+This highlights a crucial gap: \emph{how is this ecosystem of MCP services populated in the first place?}